xmos/sw_usb_audio/doc/prog_build_configs.rst

     xmake CONFIG=<config name>

-When a reference design application is compiled using "build all" (`xmake all` on commane line) all configurations are automatically built.
+When a reference design application is compiled using "build all" (`xmake all` on command line) all configurations are automatically built.

-A naming scheme is employed to link a feature set to build config/binaries.
+A naming scheme is employed in each application to link a feature set to a build configuration/binary.
 This scheme is described in the next section.

 .. _usb_audio_sec_valbuild: